 Portability of DBS Certificates Checks

 Staff may wish to join the DBS Update Service if they are likely to require another check in the future.
-Applicants may sign up to the Service if their check was issued after 17 June 2013, for a fee of £13 per annum, which is payable by the applicant.
+Applicants may sign up to the Service for a fee of £13 per annum, which is payable by the applicant.

 The DBS no longer issue Disclosure Certificates to employers, therefore employees/applicants should bring their Certificate to the Human Resources Department, The Bursary, Kingsland House (for employees within 7 days of issue or applicants before they commence work or any project involving regulated activity).

 The School operates a formal procedure if a DBS Certificate is returned with details of convictions.
 Consideration will be given to the Rehabilitation of Offenders Act 1974 and also: